 Does it look like a year-end holiday party?
 Or maybe a gift card to get coffee after a long week?
 Or maybe even an extra $1,000 after they hit their quarterly goals?

-All of the above options are considered an employee bonus, which consists of a type of compensation that an employer will give to an employee in addition to their base pay or salary.
+All of the above options are considered an employee bonus, which consists of a type of compensation that an employer will give to an employee in addition to their base pay or salary as part of their benefits administration plan.
 Whether they’re in the form of cash or something else, they can go a long way in showing you appreciate and care about your team.
 Creating an employee bonus program takes a lot of work, and you may be wondering why you would consider implementing one in the first place.

 Increase commitment to department and business goals